 Berg established and directed the Volunteer Lawyers’ Project for the U.S. District Court for the Southern District of Florida.
 He previously established and directed the Public Interest Law Bank (now known as “Put Something Back”) for the Dade County Bar Association.
 He was a consultant to the American Bar Association and the Legal Services Corporation for establishing other pro bono programs nationwide and worked for years to develop the nation’s first Interest on Trust Account (IOTA) program in Florida.
 Berg assisted nationwide in establishing IOTA programs, known in other states as IOLTA programs, and defending the constitutionality of the funding mechanism as executive director and founder of the National IOLTA Clearinghouse and later as Legal Counsel for the National Association of IOLTA Programs.
 IOLTA has since been responsible for generating more than $4 billion nationwide, primarily to fund legal services for the poor.

 Berg is past chairman of the Corrections Committee of The Florida Bar, past President and Legal Panel Chair of the American Civil Liberties Union of Florida, and is an adjunct clinical professor at the University of Miami School of Law.

 In his early career, Berg served as a naval officer.
 He decided to become a public interest lawyer in his sophomore year at the University of North Carolina at Chapel Hill because civil rights attorneys were “making a difference.”

-The Jane Elizabeth Curran Distinguished Service Award will be presented at The Boca Raton Resort & Club June 22 during The Florida Bar Foundation’s Forty-First Annual Reception and Dinner.
+The Jane Elizabeth Curran Distinguished Service Award, which is sponsored by Holland & Knight, will be presented at The Boca Raton Resort & Club June 22 during The Florida Bar Foundation’s Forty-First Annual Reception and Dinner.
 Tickets can be purchased at www.TheFloridaBarFoundation.org/tickets for $150 per person.